 It may seem like a simple play session to us, but there are many developmental reasons why we should be encouraging them to delve deeper into imaginative play more often.

-So why should be we introducing imaginative play and getting our children to explore the concept more?
+So why should we introduce imaginative play and getting our children to explore the concept more?
 The main reason is simple – it helps their brains develop core skills that they will use in their everyday lives.

 The most obvious benefit to imaginative play is that it helps build up their imagination.
 When playing in a made-up world as someone that they’re not, they’re using their creative imagination to determine how the ‘story’ goes, as well as how their ‘character’ would react – but these reactions are often built on observations of how we – as adults – react to similar, real-life situations.
 Essentially, they have the freedom to be whoever they want during imaginative play!